 - strength training with light weights

-Disability poses significant challenges to people with arthritis.
-Early detection and treatment can help you prevent it.
-Ignoring your symptoms will only worsen your long-term outlook.
+Disability poses significant challenges to people living with arthritis.
+Early detection and treatment can help prevent it.
+Ignoring your symptoms will worsen your long-term outlook.